Implicit score-driven filters for time-varying parameter models: Filter stability

 If $\alpha_t=0$, it is sufficient that $\lambda_{\min}(P_t-\Phi'P_t\Phi)>0$.
 For a scalar time-varying parameter, this holds if $|\Phi|<1$.
 In the multi-parameter case, it holds under $\Phi'\Phi\prec I_K$ if (a) $\Phi$ and $P_t$ are both diagonal or (b) either $\Phi$ or $P_t$ is a scalar multiple of the identity matrix.
 If $\Phi$ is symmetric, the condition $\Phi'\Phi\prec I_K$ is in turn equivalent to $\varrho(\Phi)<1$, where $\varrho(\cdot)$ is the spectral radius.
 If $\alpha_t>0$, the above strict inequalities can be made weak.
 We can also allow for more general matrices $\Phi$ and $P_t$ by imposing the latter to solve the discrete Lyapunov equation $P_t-\Phi'P_t\Phi=\Delta_t\succ0$, which for $\varrho(\Phi)<1$ has a unique solution $P_t\succ0$ parameterized by $\Delta_t\succ0$ (e.g., \citealp{bof2018lyapunov}, Thm.
 3.2).

-As we show in Appendix~\ref{App_StabStudt}, ISD filter stability can be shown even without log-concavity of the observation density (i.e., without $\alpha_t\geq 0$ as in Assumption~\ref{A5_Concavity}) as long as the prediction mapping is sufficiently contractive, such that it compensates for any expansion in the update step.
-We illustrate this extension for the specific case of a Student's~$t$ distribution with time-varying location (which fails to be log-concave); the general case is left for future work.
+As we show in Appendix~\ref{App_StabStudt}, ISD filter stability can be established even without log-concavity of the observation density (i.e., without $\alpha_t\geq 0$ as in Assumption~\ref{A5_Concavity}), provided the prediction mapping is sufficiently contractive to offset any expansion in the update step.
+We illustrate this for a Student's~$t$ distribution with time-varying location, which is not log-concave; a more general treatment is developed in \citet{donkervanheel2025gradientbased}.

 Finally, we study the composition of all prediction-to-prediction mappings, which must be contractive for the initialization effects to vanish exponentially fast.
 A sufficient condition is that all mappings are contractive in a single shared norm over time.
 Theorem~\ref{Thm_Invertability} ensures the existence of such a norm and provides an invertibility result that is crucial for maximum-likelihood (ML) estimation of static parameters (e.g., \citealp{straumann2006quasi}).